 About this document

 This document explains what information we hold about you, how and why we collect it, who we share it with and why.
-It also explains how we protect your information, how you can access the the information we hold and correct it if it is wrong.
+It also explains how we protect your information, and how you can access the information we hold and correct it if it is wrong.
 It also explains what your rights are.

 Who we are

 sight airedale is a UK Registered Charity that supports blind and partially sighted people living in the Airedale area of England.
 We are Registered Charity no 1080245 in England and Wales and company limited by guarantee no 03762507 in England and Wales.
 Our ICO registration no is ZA414328.

 Our Registered Office is 1 Albert Street, Keighley, BD21 2AT.